SangoYu/Hello-World/README.md

 First try —— Hello World

 Hey guys
-It's very happy too see you!
+It's very happy to see you!